UK employers warn against EU exit, call for reforms

 To achieve these goals, Britain should seek a stronger voice in EU negotiations by sending ministers to meet European counterparts more often and making sure British experts were encouraged to work in Europe, the report said.

-The CBI analysed existing studies to estimate that EU membership contributes between 62 and 78 billion pounds to Britain's economic output per year.
+The CBI analyzed existing studies to estimate that EU membership contributes between 62 and 78 billion pounds to Britain's economic output per year.

 (Editing by Pravin Char and Gareth Jones)